yinfi/magentic-ui/README.md

      - Once all steps are executed, the Orchestrator synthesizes a final answer
      - The system can optionally allow for follow-up questions or new tasks

-Throughout this process, the user can provide feedback during both planning and execution, making this a truly collaborative system for complex task completion.
+Throughout this process, the user can interrupt and take control provide feedback during both planning and execution, making this a truly collaborative system for complex task completion.

+## How to Use Magentic-UI

-## Prerequisites
+### Prerequisites

 1. Magentic-UI requires Docker as part of normal operation.
 If running on Windows or Mac, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/).